Luanda Angola Travel Guide

 Luanda has two major airports.
 Confirm which airport your flight uses, especially during the transition period to the new Dr. Agostinho Neto International Airport.

 Direct flights from major global hubs are available.
-Flight prices fluctuate with demand, notably during peak travel seasons.
+Flight prices fluctuate with demand, most significantly during peak travel seasons.

 Multiple international carriers connect Luanda to major global hubs, making access from various continents possible.